-Located on the campus of Carson High School in Nevada’s Capital City, the Greenhouse provides a wonderful educational base for students of all ages, while also providing fresh vegetables to the under served in our community.
+Located on the campus of Carson High School in Nevada’s Capital City, our main site “Green Central”, provides a wonderful educational base for students of all ages, while also providing fresh vegetables to the under served in our community.

 Since it began operations in fall of 2010, the original commercial-sized growing facility has expanded to include outdoor, community growing areas complete with ADA compliant walking trails among more than 90 planting beds.
 The staff has worked with teachers to foster a thriving agriculture and FFA program at Carson High School.
 Our program is open to school children of all ages and abilities and is teaching important job skills, including all aspects of urban farming and agricultural management.

 The students, under the direction of an on-site manager, have grown a thriving program as demonstrated through the cut flower and hanging baskets projects.

 From the master gardener volunteers, to seniors, to the children of middle and high school age, to their parents, The Greenhouse Project is a proven educational resource and multiple curricula has been developed by the high school, Western Nevada College and Cooperative Extension of Nevada that provides training and education venues for all ages.

-Ninety percent of produce grown at The Greenhouse goes to local food banks that include Friends in Service Helping (FISH), Salvation Army, Ron Wood Family Resource Center, and Circles Initiative on a rotating monthly basis, and 10 percent is dedicated to the Culinary Program at Carson High School.
+Over ninety percent of produce grown at The Greenhouse goes to local food banks that include Friends in Service Helping (FISH), Salvation Army, Ron Wood Family Resource Center, Meals on Wheels, and Circles Initiative on a rotating monthly basis, and up to 10 percent may be dedicated to the Culinary Program at Carson High School.

 The Greenhouse has met or exceeded its goal of producing 400 pounds of produce each month and has far exceeded its original goal of having at least 200 students participating in the vocational/educational programs.